steve3535/gitlab-university/day-3/2-environments.md

 4. We added the `environment` configuration with:
    - `name`: Identifies the environment in GitLab
    - `url`: Provides a clickable link in the GitLab UI
+5. We added `tags: docker` to ensure the job runs on Docker-capable runners

 ## Step 3: Adding a Production Environment